bootstrapworld/curriculum/lessons/threats-to-validity/langs/en-us/slides.md

 {layout="Launch"}
 # Threats to Validity

-3) *Poor choice of summary data* - Even if the selection is unbiased, sometimes outliers are so extreme that they shift the results of our analysis in ways that don’t represent the population as a whole.
-If the shelter happened to house a 100-year-old tortoise, and summarized its animals’ ages with the _mean_, this would inflate our perception of what age is typical.
+(3) **Poor choice of summary data** - Even if the selection is unbiased, sometimes outliers are so extreme that they make the mean completely useless at best - and misleading at worst.

----
-{layout="Launch"}
-# Threats to Validity

-4) *Confounding variables* - The gathered data doesn't take into account other factors that might influence a relationship.
-A study might conclude that cat owners are more environmentally conscious: they’re more likely to use public transportation than dog owners.
-The confounding variable here could be urban v. rural: people who live in big cities are more likely to use public transportation, and also more likely to own cats!
+(4) **Confounding variables** - A study might find that cat owners are more likely to use public transportation than dog owners.
+But it's not that owning a cat means you drive less: people who live in big cities are more likely to use public transportation, _and_ also more likely to own cats.

 More examples of confounding variables can be found in @link{../correlations/pages/correlation-is-not-causation.html, Correlation is Not Causation}.